 “And you’ll freeze to death!”

 She wasn’t going to argue with him, instead taking off down the pavers and letting the contrition chase her all the way to the main road.
 The further she got from the brightly lit mansion porch, the more her surroundings benighted her.
-The treeline, running parallel to the road, was too thick to see more than a couple feet past the first layer of trees, and were alive with crickets screeching for the arrival of another helping of rain.
+The tree line, running parallel to the road, was too thick to see more than a couple feet past the first layer of trees, and was alive with crickets screeching for the arrival of another helping of rain.
 They were the type of woods that guaranteed she wouldn’t reemerge if she stepped foot into them, even with a partner like Ange with her.

 Before the regret tagged her, the crunching of car wheels wrenched her senses out of their depressive slumber.
 She and Ange turned just as an unexpected beam of LED light engulfed them.
 Odette had to raise her arm to avoid immediate blindness.